 “What?
 What are you talking about?”

-“Yeah man, you didn’t hear about it?
+“Yeah man, you didn’t hear about that?
 It’s all over!”

 “No, I don’t really keep up with that stuff.”